 5) Organic Rangoli

 In the earlier days, Rangolis used to be a way to feed the birds and animals during the festive days.
-Go retro and instead of using chemical colours, use colourful food grains and natural colours for your Rangoli.
-You could use coloured pulses, bright flowers, turmeric powder and red kumkum for a gorgeous Rangoli.
+Go retro and instead of using chemical colors, use colorful food grains and natural colors for your Rangoli.
+You could use colored pulses, bright flowers, turmeric powder and red kumkum for a gorgeous Rangoli.

 This Diwali, pledge to celebrate it in an eco-friendly way because you owe that to our Mother Earth.
 GO GREEN & Lastly, a very Happy Diwali to you and your family.

 - Kitty Party Ideas and Themes for Diwali